Resources Connection (RGP) – 3Q26 Results In-Line, But End Markets Remain Challenging

 Matthew (Matt) Podowitz is the founder and Principal Consultant of Pathfinder Advisors LLC, bringing experience on 400+ global M&A engagements to his clients.
 Matt specializes in the critical operational and technology aspects of M&A transactions, providing due diligence, carve-out, integration, and value creation services.
 Leveraging his perspective as a dual US/EU citizen, he provides seamless support for cross-border M&A transactions through every step of the transaction lifecycle in both markets.
 His background includes leadership roles at firms like Ernst & Young, Grant Thornton, and CFGI.

-Release – Kelly Reports Third-Quarter 2025 Earnings
+Release – Kelly Reports Fourth-Quarter and Full-Year 2025 Earnings

 Research News and Market Data on KELYA